chitosan/AMBER-Umbrella_COM_restraint_tutorial/README.md

 Use antechamber to create AMBER parameters for methanol:

 >antechamber -i methanol.pdb -fi pdb -o MOH.mol2 -fo mol2 -c bcc -s 2

+Then use tleap to convert the resulting MOH.mol2 into MOH.off:

+>tleap -f convert.leap